 Not everyone thinks the idea of a non-stop theme park vacation sounds very appealing.
 My boyfriend is one of those people.
 As much as Disney is about the rides, there is still PLENTY to do at Walt Disney World that is not in the thrill ride category.
 There are a fair amount of rides that are very tame – Jungle Cruise, The Haunted Mansion, and Pirates of the Caribbean, to name a few.
 Not only that, but there are quite a few things you can do that will still make your visit to Disney enjoyable that don’t involve getting on ANY rides.
 You can do them with your whole party or on your own while waiting for them to get off Splash Mountain – check out these 7 suggestions below!

-**this post contains affiliate links.
+**this post contains affiliate links!
+This means I may receive financial compensation for my recommendations.
 Please see my disclaimer for more information!**